 The footer section of a pillar has several options for decorating the column.
 By far our most popular option is applying a stone veneer to the footer section of a structural column.
 This will often reflect the wainscot of the main exterior walls of the building.
 There are two primary categories of stone veneer, natural stone and faux stone.
 Natural stone is a classic building material that has been used in construction for thousands of years.
 Although significantly heavier than its synthetic counterpart, natural stone is a very robust material.
 Another option is faux stone, and it offers many benefits due to its engineered construction.
 Faux stone will often be cast in thin panels using Portland cement and can match the appearance of any type of stone.
 Veneer wraps can be applied to any height along the column, but many buildings benefit from the visual appeal of an exposed pillar section.

 Pillars, commonly referred to as posts, are the other significant sections of columns.
 These can be constructed with many building materials, including steel, CMU, and even rustic log posts.
 Depending on the selected material, finishes and paint can be applied to further alter the appearance, and some finishes can enhance the properties of the pillar material.
-Powder coating steel is a great example of this and greatly improves the durability of steel posts.
+Anti-graffiti coatings are a great example of this and protect posts from tagging and other vandalism.
 Wood finishes for log and timber posts can increase weather protection and provide a clean appearance.
 Often times, using the correct post material can be another good way to establish a theme that reflects the main structure of the building.
 The footer and the pillar work together to create two aesthetic elements out of an otherwise utilitarian structural unit.

 Romtec frequently includes decorative columns in the designs of our buildings and structures.
 We can include any material requested on these structural components to match surrounding buildings or local design trends.
 Romtec recommends coordinating the design of decorative columns around exterior design features of the main building and will work with customers to achieve their visions for their specific project needs.
 Call Romtec today for more information about all of the design options available for your next project!